Dean’s South of The Border

 7.5′ h x 10′ w

 About the mural

-This three panel mural depicts the Spanish conquistadors who founded and colonized Charlotte Harbor.
+This three panel mural depicts the Spanish conquistadors who founded and colonized the Charlotte Harbor area.

 The first panel of this mural shows Hernando de Soto who was born in 1500 to a respectable family in Spain.
 As a young man he sailed to Panama and there he learned how to sail.
 He soon became known as the “child of the sun” because of his dawn raids on unsuspecting villages.
 His trademark was vicious dogs, fast horses and extortion.
 Spectacular brutality earned DeSoto large Inca ransoms.
 He became one of the richest men in the world before leaving Peru in 1536.
-DeSoto returned to Spain, married Isabel de Bobadilla whose family held power in the Court of Spain, and was appointed Governor of Cuba and given a 4 year commission to colonize and hold La Florida.
+DeSoto returned to Spain and was appointed Governor of Cuba and given a 4 year commission to colonize and hold La Florida.
 DeSoto landed in Charlotte Harbor, Florida on June 1, 1539.

-The third panel depicts the landing of de Soto’s men on the east side of the end of the Myakka River, near the top of Charlotte Harbor.
+The third panel depicts the landing of de Soto’s men on what is believed to be Live Oak Point on the north side of Charlotte Harbor.
 Here they started their long march inland hunting for gold and slaves.

 This mural was dedicated on July 17, 2008.